 Please note that a showdown can only happen when there are two players left in the game.
 Also note that if none of the players request a showdown, the betting will continue until one of them does.
 Additionally, a blind player can never request a showdown.

 When Teen Patti is played with a limit, this means that the pot can only grow so big before players are forced to a showdown.
 This also means that the showdown can happen between more than two players.

-It may for instance be that the limit of the game has been decided to be 1000 times the initial ante.
-If the ante is ₹100, this means that the pot is limited to a size of ₹1 lakh.
+It may for instance be that the limit of the game has been decided to be 200 times the initial ante.
+If the ante is ₹100, this means that the pot is limited to a size of ₹20,000.
 When the pot reaches this amount, all players will automatically go for a showdown and a winner will be decided.

 How Does Online Teen Patti Differ From the Offline Game?

-In some live dealer games you play one-on-one with the dealer and in some the experience is shared with a couple of other players.
+In live dealer games, you play one-on-one with the dealer and share the experience with other players who are doing the same.
 There is no such thing as playing blind, but your cards are always dealt face-up, thus you are obliged to play as a seen player.

-The hand rankings may also differ.
-For instance, the highest sequence in the traditional game is A-2-3.
-However, in most online versions, the highest hand in a sequence is A-K-Q. The fact of the matter is that A-2-3 is the worst possible sequence in most Teen Patti played at online casinos.
+The hand rankings may also differ from the traditional game.
+For instance, the highest sequence in traditional Teen Patti is A-2-3.
+However, in most online versions, the highest hand in a sequence is A-K-Q.

 A stark difference can also be seen in the way the bets are placed.
 In some online Teen Patti versions, the entire game is about betting on the outcome.
 You simply bet on one of two sides to get the best hand – an experience very similar to Baccarat.